 About a quarter of the villagers are Unitarians with most of the others attending Presbyterian and Catholic churches in the village.
 The villagers speak Khasi, and some speak English as well.

 Puriang is a farming community.
 The village has electricity but no running water.
-In fact, the nearest source of water is 8 km away.
+In fact, the nearest source of water is 8 kilometers away.
 The people are warm and welcoming.

 Puriang Unitarian School

 Since 2005, UUCF has provided sponsorship funds to the teachers and students attending the Puriang Unitarian School.
-About 300 students attend the school, from nursery school to grade 10.
+About 300 students attend the school, from nursery school to tenth grade.

 American dollars go far in Puriang and the need is great.
 UUCF members and friends provide financial support to the school for the following: